Grukz/Copernicus/Copernicus/README.md

 		       -io , --imgonly Collect images and skip Google Bing and Yahoo search engine

-		       -m EMAIL,  will ask lullar.com about it
+		       -m EMAIL,  will search for social network relation  about it

 		       -t TIME, --timesleep Resting time before each requests ( random between 42 to x where x is your choice)